 Almost 1.4 million vaccinated against covid in UAE

-Pact on residency for investors, entrepreneurs, retirees
+Pact on visas for investors, entrepreneurs, retirees

 Get covid vaccination at 40 Seha centres in UAE